In the Colors tab you can create color swatches, powerful color schemes, and configure Buyer Side colors.

 Luminance - the darkness of the color - is controlled with the slider below the circle.

-When defining CMYK or LAB Colors one can,a after defining the color directly enter the sRGB color values to be shown on screen when using the color.
-This is especially usefull for CMYK where as the RGB replacement colors are sometimes quite diffrent to calculated values.
+When defining CMYK or LAB colors you can (after defining the color) directly enter the sRGB color values to be shown on screen when using the color.
+This is especially useful for CMYK, whereas the RGB replacement colors are sometimes quite different from calculated values.

-There are many places in the Printess Designer UI where one might select a color.
-All of these places will use the Color Selector to do so.
+There are many places in the Printess Designer UI where one can select a color but all of these places will use the Color Selector to do so.
 As this selector contains a high level of functionality, let us make ourselves familiar with it.

-The easiest thing to do is to simply use it to select a color swatch one would like to use.
-Just click on the small down arrow to the right, and a drop-down will open from which one can select from all available created swatches of the Template.
+The easiest thing to do is to simply use it to select a color swatch you would like to use.
+Just click on the small down arrow to the right, and a drop-down will open from which you can select from all available created swatches in the Template.

-One can also switch to a Custom Color.
-A Custom Color is just a color without a saved swatch.
-It represents a certain color value without being selectable in other places.
-To create a Custom Color just click on the color patch to the left of the selector and the color dialogue will open in Custom Color Mode.
+You can also switch to a custom color.
+A custom color is just a color without a saved swatch.
+It represents a certain color value that is not selectable in other places.
+To create a custom color just click on the color patch to the left of the selector and the color dialogue will open in Custom Color Mode.

-As one can see, the swatch name options are gone as this is just a single color value.
-If one would like to create a new swatch from here, select the Add Swatch button in the dialogue.
+As you can see, the swatch name options are gone as this is just a single color value.
+If you would like to create a new swatch from here select the Add RGB Swatch button in the dialogue:

-A color swatch named with the current color value will be created and selected.
-(If you need a different swatch name, simply click the Edit Swatch button).
+This will create and select a color swatch named with the current color value.
+If you need a different swatch name, simply click the Edit Swatch button.

 Right-click on a color swatch to open the Colors Context menu.
 From here you can access several useful functions:

-One can delete color swatches by either pressing the DEL or Backspace keys or by selecting Delete in the Colors Context menu.
-If a user tries to delete a color swatch that is used in the document, Printess will ask whether they would like to either create a Custom Color from it or choose a replacement swatch.
+You can delete color swatches by pressing the DEL or Backspace keys or by selecting Delete in the Colors Context menu.
+If a user tries to delete a color swatch that is used in the document, Printess will ask whether they would like to create a custom color from it or choose a replacement swatch.

-Pro Tip: As Printess always checks for color usage, one can reduce available color swatches to the used ones with ease.
+Pro Tip: As Printess always checks for color usage, you can reduce available color swatches to only the used ones with ease.
 Just select all color swatches in the Colors tab with CTRL-A and press DEL or Backspace.
-Printess will delete all swatches except the used ones.
+Printess will then delete all swatches not being currently used.

 There is an always present group called Buyer Colors.
-This default group holds the color swatches which should be available to a Buyer wherever colors are selectable in the Buyer Side.
+This default group holds the color swatches which will be available to a buyer wherever colors are selectable in the Buyer Side.